-The ghost of competition past
+A current competition ghost

 Among-group covariation between specialists and generalists were mainly attributable to fly species’ adaptation to host use with a minor contribution of abiotic factors.
 Previous studies have highlighted differences in host adaptation between these fly species (Hafsi et al. 2016).
 Contrary to the specialists, which are mainly able to use their preferred hosts, the four generalists can thrive in numerous plant species, and have weak female preferences (Charlery de la Masselière et al. 2017b).
 Accordingly, specialists were seldom found in plants other than Cucurbitcaeae or Solanaceae.
 However, these results do not explain why generalists were so rarely found on Cucurbitaceae and Solanaceae.
 Competitive exclusion with specialists would be a natural hypothesis to explain this absence (Nakadai et al. 2018).
 Here, no competition among groups was detected.
 It is possible, however, that competition has operated and that competitive exclusion has been so strong that generalists cannot be found on Cucurbitaceae.
 In PLN modelling, such absence could be interpreted as negative response of generalist abundances to Cucurbitaceae and be encapsulated in plant cofactor slope rather than in species interactions.
-It is precisely when competition is intense enough to cause niche partitioning that it can no longer be detected, a well-known paradox in ecology formerly termed ‘‘the ghost of competition past’’ (Connell 1980).
+It is precisely when competition is intense enough to cause niche partitioning that it can no longer be detected.
+This result evokes a well-known paradox in ecology formerly termed ‘‘the ghost of competition past’’ (Connell 1980) according to which the observed differentiation in niches is the result of past interspecific competition.

-To escape the paradox, knowledge about the fundamental niches of species could help settle whether species interactions are an important driver of species assemblages (Augustyn et al. 2016, Dormann et al. 2018).
+To escape the paradox, knowledge about the fundamental niches of species through eco-evolutionary approaches could help settle whether species interactions are an important driver of species assemblages (Augustyn et al. 2016, Dormann et al. 2018).
 Laboratory measurements of larval performance and female preference on all host plants were used in replacement of plant identity.
 Congruently with the community being essentially driven by host use, preference and performance clearly improved model fit.
 Interestingly, performance was more informative than preference, which was expected from previous knowledge that generalists’ preferences are uncorrelated to their performances (Charlery de la Masselière et al. 2017b).
 If competition truly shapes species abundances and has not been detected, it is to be found in the difference between models with plant identity as a cofactor and models with species traits instead.
 Here we found a difference suggesting that competitive exclusion is at work.
 In terms of importance, from model rankings, host use patterns were the most important factor shaping species abundances, followed by abiotic factors and possibly a dose of competition.

 This predominance of host plants as a structuring factor of phytophagous insect communities has been much debated, but congruent studies exist.
 In analyses of insect communities along road verges, Schaffers et al. (2008) found that the composition of plant communities was a much better predictor of insect and spider assemblages than environmental variables.
 Similarly Nakadai et al. (2018) found that sharing of host species was predominant among butterflies of the Japanese archipelago, suggesting that interspecific resource competition may not effectively determine community assembly patterns at regional scales.
 In an earlier review on the importance of competition in insects, Denno et al. (1995) pointed that only weak to moderate effect of competition should certainly be expected in phytophagous insects such as Tephritids due to their high mobility and weak aggregation behaviors.
-Experimental manipulations of competitive interactions in the field could offer a promising way to test the validatity of the present inferences.
+Experimental manipulations of competitive interactions in the field could offer a promising way to test the validity of the present inferences.
 These experiments would also be useful to unveil the role of other biotic interactions (e.g., natural enemies), as forces capable of modulating interspecific competition between fruit flies.

 Generalists vs. specialists